aviwidgerson8/aviwidgerson8.github.io/output/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/insights-ias-december-2020- news-notes/index.md

 - [ ] What are types of Alternative Investment Funds ?
 - [ ] Who hold the authority over CBI ?
 What is its relation with MHA ?
 On which subjects does the jurisdiction of CBI correspond to ?
 - [ ] What is National Water Mission ?
 What is Jalshakti Abhiyaan II - Catch the Rain campaign ?
-- [ ] #reports : Status of Leopards Report ? by MoEFCC

 ## 23rd December
 - [ ] What are the rights of President & Governor over the Terriorial Councils / Autonomous District Councils under 6th Schedule ?